ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 Security responses functions typically fall into two categories: those that are automated by a security capability and those that are broader in nature that involve people, processes and technologies, e.g., incident response.
 For the first category, {{site.data.keyword.Bluemix_notm}} has various security capabilities can take actions to stop or respond to a threat and these are outlined below.
 The broader incident response is discussed further down.

-- **NexGen Firewalls** - Response - blocking traffic, files, URLs, DNS queries, etc. plus all kinds of response alerts and alarms.
+- **NexGen Firewalls** - Response - blocking traffic, files, URLs, DNS queries, etc. plus all kinds of response alerts and alarms
 - **[{{site.data.keyword.cis_full_notm}}](/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)** - Response - blocking various HTTP/HTTS traffic and domains and then notifications based upon events.

 ### Options
 {: #response-options}

+ - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria
  - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria.
  - **{{site.data.keyword.cis_short_notm}}** - Customers have the options of getting and selecting different notifications based upon security events.